How to Plan the Best Trip to Paihia and the Bay of Islands

 - Buddy up on a scuba diving trip with Dive Paihia

-- Make a special gift for each other in a jewellery-making workshop with Rogue Pony Tours.
+- Make a special gift for each other in a jewellery-making workshop with Rogue Pony.

-For elaboration on each experience, see the 10 Most Romantic Things to Do in the Bay of Islands for Couples.
+For elaboration on each experience, see the 10 Most Romantic Things to Do in the Bay of Islands.

 Those looking for a convenient location by the Bay of Islands’ popular attractions are best to stay in Paihia or Kerikeri and its quaint B&Bs, apartments and hotels, while couples seeking seclusion and a romantic retreat will find many on the hillsides of Russell.
 Find out more in the 10 Best Romantic Accommodations in the Bay of Islands.